Scott's TV Setup

 I cut the cord as they say back in 2015 and have completely taken control of my TV setup.
 Being somewhat of a geek, friends have asked me a few times over the years about what I do for TV.
 So, here it is; I'm laying out my setup.
 There were two actual phone calls that started this ball rolling:

 Call #1 - Time Warner Cable (now Spectrum) had a contract spat with NBC and stopped carrying that network.
 Of course both sides accused the other of being unrealistic in their contract negotiations.
 The way I saw it, I was paying my money to the cable company, not NBC, so I expected them to resolve it.
 As the calendar would have it, this spat included a weekend when the Packers were playing.
 So many of us Packer fans were going to miss seeing the game.
 That's a quick way to upset a lot of Wisconsinites.
 To appease us fans, Time Warner invited us to stop by their office and pick up an antenna that we could attach to our TV.
 So I did just that.
 I attached the antenna and watched the game.
-And in the process I also found out all of the other channels I could get for free.
+And in the process, I also found all of the other channels that I could get for free.
 Hmm.

 Call #2 - At some point after the above situation, realizing that my cable bill just kept increasing, I called the cable company and told them I wanted to cancel.
 Instead of actually cancelling, they transfered me to a "customer retention specialist", who not only backed off on the price increase but offered me a rate that was lower than what I was paying (which kind of pissed me off even more).
 When I resisted and mentioned the possibility of missing football games, she told me about the free antenna offer.
 I told her, "Yes, I know about that.
 I already got the antenna and I've decided to just use that for TV.
 Thank you for the free antenna."